tlevine/www.thomaslevine.com/content/!/middle-names/index.md

   ](us_middle_names_over_time.png)
 ](us_middle_names_over_time_by_state.pdf)

-The rate of middle names these days is about 90%, which is a lot more than the Cornell University student figures; this supports my suspicion that people under-report rather than over-report.
+The rate of middle names for dead people born[^birth] these days is about 90%, which is a lot more than the Cornell University student figures; this supports my suspicion that people under-report rather than over-report.

 I was somewhat surprised that reported middle name prevalance varied so much over time but so relatively little by state.
 I suspect that most of the